Curvenist/LE2ExtendedCommands/README.md

 ## Installation

 1. Download ME3 Tweak mod manager to setup the "DLC" configuration files
-2. Put the SFXGame.pcc into the CookedPCConsole folder and make sure you keep a backup of your original SFXGame file in case you're getting issues.
+2. Drag & Drop the file archive : ME2LEExtendedCommands.7zip into ME3 Tweak mod Manager
+3. Install, OR import And Apply the mod

 ## Camera Features
 For now, most of the fly camera keybinds are hardcoded in .pcc (tied to the "Tick" Event)